CobyWalters/sm64-blj-trainer/README.md

 ## Basic controls
 In the main menu:
-* D-Pad - select option
+* D-Pad or analog stick - select option
 * A - confirm selection

 On the about/help screen: